MaastrichtU-IDS/get-started-with-docker/README.md

 > You can also check how Virtuoso is installed in the image [Dockerfile](https://github.com/tenforce/docker-virtuoso/blob/master/Dockerfile)

-## Task 2: Start the container with docker-compose 📋
+## Task 2: Start the container with a docker-compose file 📋

 Open the `docker-compose.yml` file provided in the workshop folder with your favorite IDE (we recommend VisualStudio Code if you don't know which one to use)